+NOTE 2—A STA is not required to include all mandatory rates in its operational rate set, and a STA starting a BSS is not required to include all mandatory rates in the basic rate set.(#318)

-A STA that supports a combined total of eight or fewer data rates and BSS membership selectors may include the Extended Supported Rates and BSS Membership Selectors element in all of the frame types that include the Supported Rates and BSS Membership Selectors element.
+For a STA that supports a combined total of eight or fewer data rates and BSS membership selectors the Extended Supported Rates and BSS Membership Selectors element is optional, and may be included in all of the frame types that include the Supported Rates and BSS Membership Selectors element.

-A STA that supports a combined total of the number of rates in the OperationalRateSet parameter and the number of BSS membership selectors that exceeds eight shall generate an Extended Supported Rates and BSS Membership Selectors element to specify the supported rates and BSS membership selectors that are not included in the Supported Rates and BSS Membership Selectors element.
+A STA that supports a combined total of the number of rates in the OperationalRateSet parameter and the number of BSS membership selectors that exceeds eight shall include an Extended Supported Rates and BSS Membership Selectors element to specify the supported rates and BSS membership selectors that are not included in the Supported Rates and BSS Membership Selectors element.

 If the BSSMembershipSelectorSet parameter contains at least one BSS membership selector, then the STA shall include at least one BSS membership selector value from the BSSMembershipSelectorSet parameter in the Supported Rates and BSS Membership Selectors element.

-NOTE 1—Inclusion of at least one BSS membership selector in the Supported Rates and BSS Membership Selectors element causes a receiving STA that does not process the Extended Supported Rates and BSS Membership Selectors element to still receive a BSS membership selector (which it considers to be a basic rate) that it does not support.
-Any values from the BSSMembershipSelectorSet parameter that are not transmitted in the Supported Rates and BSS Membership Selectors element are transmitted in the Extended Supported Rates and BSS Membership Selectors element.
+NOTE 1—Inclusion of at least one BSS membership selector in the Supported Rates and BSS Membership Selectors element causes a receiving STA that was implemented before the existence of the Extended Supported Rates and BSS Membership Selectors element to still receive at least one BSS membership selector, which it will consider to be a basic rate that it does not support, and therefore it will not associate to the BSS.

-NOTE 2—A STA is not required to include all mandatory rates in its operational rate set, and a STA starting a BSS is not required to include all mandatory rates in the basic rate set.(#318)

-The Supported Rates and BSS Membership Selectors element in Beacon and Probe Response frames is delivered to the management entity in a STA via the BSSBasicRateSet parameter in the MLME-SCAN.confirm primitive.
+Upon recipt, the Supported Rates and BSS Membership Selectors element in Beacon and Probe Response frames is delivered to the management entity in a STA via the BSSBasicRateSet parameter in the MLME-SCAN.confirm primitive.
 The BSS membership selector information in Beacon and Probe Response frames is delivered to the management entity in a STA via the BSSMembershipSelectorSet parameter in the MLME-SCAN.confirm primitive.
 Together, these parameters are used by the management entity in a STA to avoid associating with a BSS if the STA cannot receive and transmit all of the data rates in the BSSBasicRateSet parameter or does not support all of the features represented in the BSSMembershipSelectorSet parameter.

 A STA that is implemented after the existence of the BSSMembershipSelectorSet parameter includes each octet of the Supported Rates and BSS Membership Selectors element that is encoded with the MSB (bit 7) equal to 1 and that it does not recognize as a rate in its BSSMembershipSelectorSet parameter.
 The STA then determines if it can support all of the features represented in its BSSMembershipSelectorSet parameter before attempting to join the network.
 If some BSSMembershipSelectorSet parameter values are not recognized by the STA, the STA does not attempt to join the network.

-NOTE—A STA that was implemented before the existence of the BSSMembershipSelectorSet parameter interprets each BSS membership selector in the Supported Rates and BSS Membership Selectors element that is contained in the BSSMembershipSelectorSet parameter of the transmitting STA as though it were a rate from the BSSBasicRateSet parameter.
-The value of each BSS membership selector does not match a rate that is known to the STA and, therefore, the management entity in the STA avoids associating with the BSS because it determines that the STA cannot receive or transmit at what appears to be a required rate.
+NOTE—A STA that was implemented before the existence of the BSSMembershipSelectorSet parameter interprets each BSS membership selector in the Supported Rates and BSS Membership Selectors element as though it were a rate from the BSSBasicRateSet parameter.
+These values of BSS membership selectors will not match a rate that is known to the STA and, therefore, the management entity in the STA will not associate with the BSS, because it will determine that the STA cannot receive or transmit at what appears to be a required rate.

 Proposed Resolution: